 This concept of 100% disk usage is not a bug.
 It is a technique used by the developers to speed up the processes that are newly added to the queue.
 In earlier versions of Windows, if your RAM is filled up with processes, to free up space, the least used pages are copied into a page file and stored on the Hard drive.
 If you want to get back to the pages that are saved in hard drive, the system imports the page back into the memory.
 This made the system become slow, when there is a frequent requirement of pages that are being sent to the hard drive.

-In Windows 10, to avoid such imports, a new concept of compressed memory is introduced.
-When the RAM is filled with pages and has no memory left to allow new pages to process, the older pages are compressed to a smaller size, thereby freeing up space for the newer pages.
+In Windows 10, to avoid such imports, a new concept of compressed memory has come.
+When the RAM is full with pages and has no memory left to allow new pages to process, the older pages are then compress to a smaller size, thereby freeing up space for the newer pages.
 Here, there is no necessity of using the external memory to store page files.
 All the files are stuffed up in the main memory itself.
 Therefore, whenever the RAM is filled with processes, it is viewed as 100% disk usage.

-When the RAM is being fully used, the system gradually slows down.
+When the RAM is full, the system gradually slows down.
 To fix this issue, you can follow the below solutions, and we guarantee you that one or the other solution will definitely fix your problem with the disk usage.

 How to Solve 100% Disk Usage by System and Compressed Memory Error

 there are so many ways from which you can solve this problem.
 We have listed all ways below which can help to resolve this matter.
 You can go through and apply whichever suits you best.

 If by any chance, your paging file size has changed, memory compression problem might occur resulting in a 100% disk usage due to larger page file sizes.
 To set the paging file size to a default value, follow the following steps:

 - Open Start Menu.

 - Click on settings in the left pane.